 Ceiling fans require maintenance over time to keep them running efficiently.
 You can do regular maintenance by checking and testing the basic components of your fan.
 Many issues with fans arise due to a lack of cleaning.
 The buildup of dust and debris can cause problems such as humming, wobbling, and even motor failure.
 Continuing to clean your ceiling fan regularly can help to prevent numerous problems from occurring over time.

 Another important part of ceiling fan maintenance is oiling the fan regularly.
 This keeps the motor and blade housing moving smoothly and prevents hums, wobbles, and motor failure or damage.
 Ceiling fan oiling maintenance is something that you can do yourself.
 However, you must make sure that you use the correct kind of lubricating oil (not a penetrant like WD-40) and apply it properly.
-If you prefer to have someone else do the maintenance for you, then there is also the option of hiring a handyman to maintain and clean your ceiling fan for a charge of $60 to $90 per hour.
+If you prefer to have someone else do the maintenance for you, hire a handyman to maintain and clean your ceiling fan for $50 to $100 per hour.

+The average cost for replacing blades with larger ones is $70 to $175, including materials and labor.
 While it is often possible to replace fan blades with larger ones, it is important to note that larger blades may not make a huge difference in cooling your space.
 The fan’s motor is the component most responsible for the airflow in the room and therefore the blade size doesn’t make a huge difference.
 There are some fans that do not allow you to replace the blades with larger ones.

-The average cost for replacing blades is $70 - $175, including materials and labor.
+Removing a ceiling fan costs from $40 to $240 for one to two hours of labor from an electrician or a handyman.
 Ceiling fans are a great investment for homeowners due to their effectiveness in keeping the air moving and rooms cool and comfortable.
 Over time, ceiling fans may need to be taken down for various reasons.
 Perhaps the fan’s style is outdated, or the fan is broken and needs to be replaced.
-Removing a ceiling fan can cost from $40 to 240 for one to two hours of labor from an electrician or a handyman.
 This does not include installing a new fan or light fixture and is only the cost of labor for removal.

 There are several reasons for an unbalanced ceiling fan and many different ways to troubleshoot the exact problem.
 The basic checks and fixes involve cleaning the fan, checking the structure, checking for loose screws, examining the blades, and checking the blade arms.
 The fan can be rebalanced using a fan balancing kit.
 If your fan is over 10 years old, then it may be time for a replacement.